Ryanv7443/Ryanv7443.github.io/index.md

 * Lab 5

     Lab 5, part 2 was a favorite because it was a real challenge for me.
+It was difficult, but I still learned a lot.
 I learned how to use truncation in coding and how to convert decimal feet into feet and inches.

 * Lab 9